 This particular trope has a long and storied history; it waxes and wanes, depending on the temperature of the literature community (and society more broadly) at the time.
 At its worst, it looks like this: simply put, gay characters get tragic endings.

 This usually happens in the context of a mostly-straight story.
 Historically, it happened more often to female characters (indeed, the trope was originally called “Dead Lesbian Syndrome”), but lately authors have been killing off a lot more dudes.
 The gay character usually dies as a result of AIDS, a homophobic assault, or suicide – all very real issues for the LGBTIQ community (being that they are disproportionately affected by all of these risks), but so over-represented in literature and other media that it becomes boring to the point of the ridiculous.
 The problem is not the story of gay deaths, it is that only the gay character dies, or that the character dies as a direct result of… well, gay-ness.
-Key examples would be Jack from Brokeback Mountain, or poor ol’ Dorian Gray.
+Key examples would be Jack from Brokeback Mountain, or poor ol’ Dorian Gray (I reviewed the story about his magical selfie here, by the way).

 Thankfully, we’re on a bit of a down-swing with this one at the moment, and we’re seeing more and more popular representations of happy endings for LGBTIQ characters and couples.
 Still, I think the effects of overexposure to the buried gays trope will linger for me for quite a while…